awesome-pro/neon-website/content/docs/guides/ruby-on-rails.md

 bin/rails server -e development
 ```

 Visit [localhost:3000/](http://localhost:3000/) in your web browser.
-Your Neon database's Postgres version will be displayed.
+Your Neon database's LangChainversion will be displayed.
 For example:

 ```
 PostgreSQL 15.5 on x86_64-pc-linux-gnu, compiled by gcc (Debian 10.2.1-6) 10.2.1 20210110, 64-bit